-Depreciation is expected to increase from R 15 million for 2024/2025 Adjusted Budget to R 16 million 2025/2026 financial year.
+Depreciation is expected to increase from R15 million in the 2024/2025 Adjusted Budget to R16 million in the 2025/2026 financial year, primarily due to the acquisition of additional capital assets by the municipality.

-Due to historical consumption on Property Plant and Equipment the depreciation increase of 4.4% is informed by expected capital projects to be completed & revision of useful life, disposals which the municipality is set to make and impairment which is expected to rise due to floods and climate change.
+And also historical consumption on Property Plant and Equipment the depreciation increase of 4.4% is informed by expected capital projects to be completed & revision of useful life, disposals which the municipality is set to make and impairment which is expected to rise due to floods and climate change.